alphagov/govuk-developer-docs/source/manual/who-do-i-ask-for-support.html.md

 The GOV.UK development community:

-- supports each other with development VM issues
 - helps each other with specialised knowledge about specific areas of the platform
 - supports each other with issues deploying changes to GOV.UK
 - ensures missions are delivered technically in the best and most appropriate way